SeitaBV/v2g-liberty/README.md

 ## Make V2G Liberty your default dashboard

-The V2G Liberty dashboard sits the sidebar, probably underneath "Overview", which then likely is the current default dashboard.
+The V2G Liberty dashboard sits in/under the sidebar, probably underneath "Overview", which then likely is the current default dashboard.
 To make the V2G Liberty dashboard  your default go to `Settings > Dashboards`.
-Select the V2G Liberty dashboard row and click th link "SET AS DEFAULT IN THIS DEVICE".
+Select the V2G Liberty dashboard row and click the link "SET AS DEFAULT IN THIS DEVICE".
 <!--
 <style
   type="text/css">